KellyC42/RPG-CombatTracker/README.md

 # RPG-CombatTracker
-Easy tool to keep track of initiative for tabletop RPGs (D&amp;D, Pathfinder, etc).
+Easy tool to keep track of initiative for tabletop RPGs (D&amp;D, Pathfinder, etc)

 Allows for keeping track of Initiative, Names, HP, AC, and other information (such as attacks, spell slots, etc).
 These can be enabled or disabled through the Options tab.